Lourdes tourism & sightseeing

 Visit Lourdes (Midi-Pyrenees, France)

-Note: the descriptions of a visit to Lourdes below are a combination of contributions from more than one visitor, and you can see that Lourdes has a different impact on different people!
+France This Way comment: the descriptions of a visit to Lourdes below are a combination of contributions from more than one visitor, so you can see that Lourdes has a different impact on different people.

 The sanctuary at Lourdes

-Also within the sanctuary area (just beyond the grotte) is an extensive 'candle burning' area, while to the front there are several trees hung with rosaries left by visitors - these get sent around the world to related Christian communities at the end of each year.
+Also within the sanctuary area (just beyond the grotte) is an extensive 'candle burning' area.
+To the front of the basilica there are several trees hung with rosaries left by visitors - these get sent around the world to related Christian communities at the end of each year.

-For visitors looking for a spiritual experience there are masses offered in over 22 languages, at all times of the day and night, and a visit up the many steps to the tourist office will give you all the information you need.
+For visitors looking for a spiritual experience there are masses offered in over 22 languages, at all times of the day and night: the tourist office in Lourdes will give you all the information you need.

-For the curious or those seeking a cure it is a god idea to get the mass program, or like me you’ll walk in at a crucial moment with children running amok and heads will turn, as you rapidly seek your excuses in any language before sneaking out tail between legs.
+For the curious or those seeking a cure it is a good idea to get the program of masses, or like me you’ll walk in at a crucial moment with children running amok and heads will turn, as you rapidly seek your excuses in any language before sneaking out tail between legs.

 When Bernadette Soubirous had her Apparitions, very little thought was given to the fact that this beautiful valley town, would be impregnated by concrete over-development, and less thought was given to the fact that the sick and wounded would end up visiting this place as their last resort… as the narrow pavements, and steep hills aren’t overly conducive to wheelchair travel.